Silent Way: Design and goals

-The Silent Way uses a structural syllabus.
+The Silent Way loosely follows a structural syllabus.
 The teacher will typically introduce one new language structure at a time, and old structures are continuously reviewed and recycled.
 These structures are chosen for their propositional meaning, not for their communicative value.
 The teacher will set up learning situations for the students which focus their attention on each new structure.
-For example, the teacher might ask students to label a floor plan of a house in order to introduce the concepts of inside and outside.
+For example, the teacher might ask students to work with a floor plan of a house in order to introduce the concepts of inside and outside.
 Once the language structures have been presented in this way, learners learn the grammar rules through a process of induction.

 Gattegno saw the choice of which vocabulary to teach as vital to the language learning process.
-He advised teachers to concentrate on the most functional and versatile words, to help students build a functional vocabulary.
+He advised teachers to concentrate on the most functional and versatile words, many of which may not have direct equivalents in the learner’s native language.

 Translation and rote repetition are avoided, and instead emphasis is placed on conveying meaning through students' perceptions, and through practicing the language in meaningful contexts.
-In the floor plan example, the plan itself negates the need for translation, and the teacher is able to give the students meaningful practice simply by pointing to different parts of the house.
+In the floor plan example, the plan itself removes the need for translation, and the teacher is able to give the students meaningful practice simply by pointing to different parts of the house.
 The four skills of active listening, speaking, reading, and writing are worked on from the beginning stages, although students only learn to read something after they have learned to say it.

 Evaluation in the Silent Way is carried out primarily by observation.
 Teachers may never give a formal test, but they constantly assess students by observing their actions.
 This allows them to respond straight away to any problems the students might have.
 Teachers also gain feedback through observing students' errors; errors are seen as natural and necessary for learning, and can be a useful guide as to what structures need more practice.
 Furthermore, teachers may gain feedback by asking the students at the end of the lesson.
 When evaluating the students, teachers expect them to learn at different rates, and students are not penalized for learning more slowly than their classmates.
 Teachers look for steady progress in the language, not perfection.